g27182818/CanDLE/README.md

 # CanDLE

-Source code for the Cancer Diagnosis Logistic Engine (CanDLE) method.
-This is a research effort by the Biomedical Computer Vision gruop (BCV) of Universidad de los Andes authored by Gabriel Mejía, Natasha Bloch and Pablo Arbelaez.
+Source code for the "CanDLE: Illuminating Biases in Transcriptomic Pan-Cancer Diagnosis" paper presented in the 1st Workshop on Computational Mathematics Modeling in Cancer Analysis ([CMMCA2022](https://cmmca2022.casconf.cn/)) held at MICCAI 2022.
+You can consult the original video presentation in [this link](https://youtu.be/oL9W5Akdz7w).
+This is a research effort by the Biomedical Computer Vision gruop ([BCV](https://biomedicalcomputervision.uniandes.edu.co/)) of Universidad de los Andes authored by Gabriel Mejía, Natasha Bloch and Pablo Arbelaez.

+## News

+* *18/09/2022:* CanDLE obtained the best paper award prize in the CMMCA2022 workshop!

 ## Set up